 top of page

-The Ramp Church International (RCI), initially labeled The Ramp Worship Experience, started on April 3, 2005 in Alta Vista, VA.
-The first service was held at the Historic Train Station of Alta Vista, VA, on Washington Street, which had been restored and made into a small banquet room.
-Most of the attendants were Liberty University students, Pastor Younger’s family and faithful friends.
+The Ramp Church International (RCI), initially The Ramp Worship Experience, was founded on April 3, 2005 at the Historic Train Station in Altavista, VA with a small passionate group of Liberty University and North Carolina A & T students, along with some of Bishop Younger’s close family and friends.

 "...We will soon possess the land..."

-However, during this time of growth and elevation; when returning from One Way Church?s International Holy Convocation in 2012, the Ramp Church International parted with Euclid Christian Church in midtown Lynchburg. with a "Joint Fellowship" agreement where the two churches share the facility.
-This was "God ordained", the two congregations formed a beautiful and a lasting relationship.
-On December 4, 2014, The Ramp Church officially purchased the Euclid Christian Church facility.
-On March 29, 2015, an official ?Passing of the Torch?ceremony was held between the two churches.
-The ceremony was covered by local news and made the front page of the local newspaper.
+This was a beautiful time of local, national and international growth, so shortly after One Way’s 2012 Holy Convocation, the Ramp Church partnered with Euclid Christian Church in midtown Lynchburg, VA.
+This "Joint Fellowship" agreement allowed the two churches to share the facility, known as “Twenty-Two Twenty”.
+This was "God ordained"!
+The two congregations formed a beautiful lasting relationship and on December 4, 2014, The Ramp officially purchased the facility.
+An official “Passing of the Torch” ceremony was held between the two churches on March 29, 2015, making headlines on the local news and front page of the local newspaper.
+The church kept growing!

 bottom of page